10 factors to consider when you renew your business insurance

 2. Addition or modification in business activities

-You might need extra insurance coverage if you offer new services like online sales and delivery.
+You might need extra business property and commercial vehicles group insurance if you offer new services like online sales and delivery.

 3. Renovation or extension to the building